rsyncOSX/RsyncUI/README.md

-This branch is for **macOS Sonoma**, Swift 5.9 and Xcode 15.
-It will only compile and run on macOS Sonoma.
-The major work in this branch is migrating objects and bindings to the new `@Observable` macro introduced in Swift 5.9, Xcode 15 and macOS Sonoma.
-Migrating code to the new macro is a *breaking change* and that is why there are two builds.
+RsyncUI is for macOS Sonoma, Swift 5.9 and Xcode 15.
+It will only compile and run on **macOS Sonoma**.

 - the [documentation of RsyncUI](https://rsyncui.netlify.app/)
 - the [changelog](https://rsyncui.netlify.app/post/changelog/)